Trump says a 25% tariff ‘must be paid by Apple' on iPhones not made in the U.S.

 Get top local Connecticut stories delivered to you every morning with the News Headlines newsletter.

-This is the latest jab at Apple from Trump, who over the past couple weeks has ramped up pressure on the company and Cook to increase domestic manufacturing.
-Politico previously reported that Trump and Cook met at the White House on Tuesday.
+This is the latest jab at Apple from Trump, who over the past couple of weeks has ramped up pressure on the company and Cook to increase domestic manufacturing.
+Trump and Cook met at the White House on Tuesday, according to Politico.

 Cook gave $1 million to Trump's inauguration fund and attended the inauguration in January.
 Apple has announced a $500 billion spend on U.S. development, including AI server production in Houston.